MyGet/MyGetDocs/site/Docs/Start-Here/MyGet-FAQ.markdown

 ## Where is my data?

 MyGet makes use of Microsoft's Windows Azure platform in the West Europe datacenter (primary) and North Europe datacenter (secondary).
-Withregards of data and privacy compliance, we are subject to the terms listed in the [Windows Azure Trust Center](http://www.windowsazure.com/en-us/support/trust-center/).
+With regards of data and privacy compliance, we are subject to the terms listed in the [Windows Azure Trust Center](http://www.windowsazure.com/en-us/support/trust-center/).
 We make use of Cloud Services, Storage and the Access Control Service.
 Windows Azure follows the [EU Data Protection Directive](http://www.windowsazure.com/en-us/support/trust-center/privacy/).

 ## Is my data backed up?